Prescribing for non-residents: Know your risks

 - the patient presented with urgent and/or emergent health issues (these are generally unexpected medical problems developed during the patient’s visit)

 - reasonable efforts were made to have the patient sign the CMPA’s Governing Law and Jurisdiction Agreement

 - the non-resident came to Canada for reasons other than to obtain medical care and unexpectedly developed a medical problem

 It is also important to note that prescribing medications which do not require immediate renewal, or for periods beyond the individual's stay in Canada, could be considered non-urgent care.
-In this situation, the CMPA will generally decline to assist with medical-legal matters brought outside of Canada.
+In this situation, the CMPA will generally decline to assist with medico-legal matters brought outside of Canada.

-Finally, the CMPA generally does not assist with medical-legal issues (in or outside of Canada) resulting from signing or co-signing Internet or cross-border prescriptions for persons with whom the physician has no prior recognized doctor-patient relationship.
+Finally, the CMPA generally does not assist with medico-legal issues (in or outside of Canada) resulting from signing or co-signing Internet or cross-border prescriptions for persons with whom the physician has no prior recognized doctor-patient relationship.